 Fewer aircraft, greater effectiveness

-Small Diameter Bomb II (SDB II), a Raytheon Company program for the U.S. Air Force, will provide this capability to the warfighter.
+The SDB II™ bomb, a Raytheon program for the U.S. Air Force, will provide this capability to the warfighter.

-The warfighter also gains enhanced security with SDB II as it can fly more than 45 miles to strike a mobile target.
-And, because of SDB II’s small size, fewer aircraft can take out the same number of targets that used to require many jets,each carrying a handful of large weapons.
-SDB II’s size has broader implications for both the warfighter and taxpayers as it means fewer sorties — and less time spent flying dangerous missions.
+The weapon can fly more than 45 miles to strike mobile targets, reducing the amount of time that aircrews' spend in harm's way.
+Its small size enables the use of fewer aircraft to take out the same number of targets as previous, larger weapons that required multiple jets.
+The SDB II bomb's size has broader implications for the warfighter and taxpayers, as it means fewer attacks with less time spent flying dangerous missions.